Last Updated on December 23, 2025 by Erin Donahue

 Technically, this is a photography spot for Randall’s Island rather than Queens, but I figured to include it since it crosses over from Astoria.
 I find the curved top to be quite ugly, but underneath is a much different story.
 The concrete arched bike and walking path make for a great compression shot, but I personally have yet to do a photoshoot.
 It’s on my ever-growing list!

-Even though New York City is notorious for its “rude” people, there are also a lot of instances of tight-knit communities.
-Socrates Sculpture Park is one of those and is dedicated to supporting artists who create public art.
-Not only that, according to their website, the organization is “working to create a living Land Acknowledgment honoring the Indigenous peoples – including those of the Lenape, Carnarsie, and Matinecock Nations – who stewarded this land for generations before being violently displaced by the settler colonial United States.”
+Not only that, according to their website, the organization is working to create a living Land Acknowledgment honoring the Indigenous peoples – including those of the Lenape, Carnarsie, and Matinecock Nations – who stewarded this land for generations before the settler colonial United States violently displaced them.

 Home of the Mets, where Citifield is, take the 7 train and get off at the Mets-Willets stop to find a bunch of Queens photography spots.
-The site of two 20th-century World’s Fairs, 1939 and 1964, Flushing Meadows Corona Park is one of the city’s most famous parks and there’s a lot to do in the area.
+The site of two 20th-century World’s Fairs, 1939 and 1964, Flushing Meadows Corona Park is one of the city’s most famous parks, and there’s a lot to do in the area.

 Pin this post!